cucciaa/Getting_into_Business/README.md

 true zero, such as Price, Bedrooms, Bathrooms, Sqft Living, Sqft Lot, Floors, Sqft Above, and Sqft Basement, allowing for meaningful comparisons and calculations.

+# Data and Analysis

+**The following code below shows a table that presents a dataset with variables and their corresponding descriptions.
+The rightmost column specifies the data type for each variable, which can be ordinal, ratio, interval, or nominal.**

 ``` r
 #import data dictionary